Government of the Ming dynasty: Local government

-At the sub-county level during the Ming period, there were four distinct systems of population organization.
+During the Ming period, four distinct systems of population organization existed at the sub-county level.
 These systems, while largely overlapping, served different purposes.
 The first was a multi-level territorial division of the county.
 The second involved grouping households into units of tens and hundreds through the lijia system, which facilitated the collection of taxes and labor for the state.
 The third system was the baojia security organization, and the fourth was the xiangyue village assembly.
 While their boundaries often aligned and their tasks overlapped, this structure provided self-government with the coherence and longevity that lasted well into the 20th century.

 In the Tang dynasty, zhou (or prefecture) served as the basic unit of local state administration.
 However, with the growth of population in the Song dynasty, the focus shifted to the county level.
 During the Ming period, there was yet another shift, with the key administrative level moving down two levels.
 At the level below the county, there were no centrally appointed civil servants, resulting in local elites taking control of local administration.
 From the mid-16th century onwards, this role was primarily held by the gentry, a class of wealthy and educated landowners.

 Depending on the population and size of the fields, counties were divided into smaller territorial units, typically ranging from two to four levels.
 The highest sub-county unit was xiang, with an average of eight units per county, but sometimes up to twenty.
 These units did not exist in cities.
 In smaller counties, there were only a few hundred registered households, while in more populated counties like Jiangnan, there could be over 15,000 households.
 At the middle level, rural counties or towns were known as du, while urban counties were referred to as fang or yu, and suburbs were called xiang.
 These units typically had 500–2000 households, with one to a dozen units per county, usually three.
 Each unit had its own land registers and served as the primary means for the county authorities to handle administrative and tax tasks.
 In the southern regions with high population density, an additional administrative level was introduced between the county and middle-level units—li, which was equivalent in size to counties in other areas.
 The smallest unit was known as tu or she in the north, and sometimes tun or fang in northern cities.
 These units typically consisted of approximately 1,000 individuals.